 He then established his own business as a computer specialist working from his home.

-He is now working solely on researching, writing and talking about military history.
+He is now working solely on researching, writing and speaking about military history.

 Martin is Chairman of the Friends of the Royal Engineers Museum, and

 a founding member of the new Royal Engineers Historical Society.